 Unfortunately, families of kids with scoliosis at Risser 4 with a Cobb angle ≥40º are often told that surgery is inevitable and scoliosis is likely to progress.
 This means these patients are often left with nowhere to turn.
 Dr. Moramarco continues to push the envelope in conservative scoliosis treatment offering options to patients who are offered few.
-These patients haven’t been studied by the medical establishment because patients in this group are usually always recommended for surgery and fall outside of the SRS criteria for bracing studies (1):
+Historically, these patients haven’t been studied by the medical establishment because patients in this group are usually always recommended for surgery and fall outside of the SRS criteria for bracing studies (1):

 - Risser 0-2